amazon-archives/wild-rydes-mobile/README.md

 #### ⚡ Configuring the API

-Now we need to update the schema to our new schema.
+Now we need to update the existing schema to our new schema.

 Click on __Schema__ in the left hand menu to open the schema editor.

-Here, delete the exsing schema and add the following, then click __Save Schema__:
+Here, delete the existing schema and add the following, then click __Save Schema__:

 ```js
 type Pet {